EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/cart-section.md

 ## Loading state

-When Liquid Ajax Cart sends an Ajax request, it adds the [`js-ajax-cart-in-progress`](/v2/docs/js-ajax-cart-in-progress) CSS class to the `html` tag.
+When Liquid Ajax Cart sends an Ajax request, it adds the [`js-ajax-cart-in-progress`](/v2/docs/js-ajax-cart-in-progress/) CSS class to the `html` tag.
 Use it to indicate that the cart is updating.

 {% include v2/content/cart-loading-state-css-example.html %}

 ## Immutable containers for 3rd party apps and scripts

-Liquid Ajax Cart replaces all the HTML that is inside the `data-ajax-cart-section` element with a new one after each user action.
+When re-rendering, Liquid Ajax Cart replaces all the HTML, that is inside the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) element, with a new one.
-But if you have a 3-rd party script or an app that injects its HTML into the cart area on page load, you don't want to lose those changes.
+If you have a 3-rd party script or an app that injects its HTML into the cart area, you don't want to lose those changes while re-rendering.

-In order to keep a specific area unchanged, add the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element) attribute to the parent element of the area — Liquid Ajax Cart will keep this element's inner HTML unchanged when the surrounding HTML gets updated.
+In order to keep a specific area unchanged, add the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element/) attribute to the parent element of the area — Liquid Ajax Cart will keep this element's inner HTML unchanged when the surrounding HTML gets updated.

 {%- capture highlight_code -%}